- Course Number:

 - Increase self awareness as it relates to values, interests, skills and personality.

-- Use critical thinking skills to effectively analyze and synthesize career research to make an informed career decision.
+- Use critical thinking and problem-solving skills to effectively analyze and synthesize career research to make an informed career decision.

 - Research occupational/career information using various methods (informational interviews, career resource center, internet).